 - Member, Connecticut Bar Association

-- Former board member, Rotary Club of Madison/Downtown Rotary
+- Scholarship Chair, Former Board Member, Rotary Club of Madison/Downtown Rotary

 - Former Trustee and President, Madison Rotary Foundation

-- Member, Wisconsin REALTORS Association, Real Estate Forms Committee
+- Member, Wisconsin Department of Safety and Professional Services Real Estate Contractual Forms Advisory Council

 - Women in the Law 2014 honoree by Wisconsin Law Journal